tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Sep 13 2007

-Milan Moen (a 39-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Milan Moen (a 39-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Milan Moen had never preached his views to theists before, and freaked out.
 Milan Moen uttered a quick prayer to Karma to calm his nerves.
 As Milan Moen entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Milan Moen used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Milan Moen argued that Karma was an impersonal force that can only be understood as a part of nature, similar to that of gravity.